epfl-ada/ada-2022-project-souvladaki/README.md

 ## References :coffee:
-* Dimitrov, Dimitar, et al. "Visual positions of links and clicks on wikipedia."
+1. Dimitrov, Dimitar, et al. "Visual positions of links and clicks on wikipedia."
 Proceedings of the 25th International Conference Companion on World Wide Web.
 2016.
-* Dimitrov, Dimitar, et al. "What makes a link successful on wikipedia?."
+2. Dimitrov, Dimitar, et al. "What makes a link successful on wikipedia?."
 Proceedings of the 26th International Conference on World Wide Web.
 2017.
-* West, Robert, Joelle Pineau, and Doina Precup.
+3. West, Robert, Joelle Pineau, and Doina Precup.
 "Wikispeedia: An online game for inferring semantic distances between concepts."
 Twenty-First International Joint Conference on Artificial Intelligence.
 2009.
-* Leskovec, Jure.
+4. Leskovec, Jure.
 "Human wayfinding in information networks."
 In WWW-12.
 2012.
-* Daniel Lamprecht, Dimitar Dimitrov, Denis Helic, and Markus Strohmaier."Evaluating and Improving Navigability of Wikipedia: A Comparative Study of Eight Language Editions."
+5. Daniel Lamprecht, Dimitar Dimitrov, Denis Helic, and Markus Strohmaier."Evaluating and Improving Navigability of Wikipedia: A Comparative Study of Eight Language Editions."
 2016.

 ## Questions to the TAs :postbox:
 * Throughout our work we may encounter results that could provide more insights about our research questions.
-Can we modify our proposal according to those new results throughout the duration of the project ?
+Can we modify our proposal according to those new results throughout the duration of the project?